pjssilva/LabCompSci/README.md

 # Laboratório de computação científica

 ## About this material / Sobre esse material

-This repository is a fork of the course material from ["Computational Thinking, a live online Julia/Pluto textbook](https://computationalthinking.mit.edu/) that is available at [Github](https://github.com/mitmath/18S191).
+This repository is based on the course material from ["Computational Thinking, a live online Julia/Pluto textbook](https://computationalthinking.mit.edu/) that is available at [Github](https://github.com/mitmath/18S191).